 Similar to the United States, both MA holders and manufacturers of medicinal products are subject to comprehensive regulatory oversight by the EMA, the European Commission and/or the competent regulatory authorities of the member states.
-The holder of a MA must establish and maintain a pharmacovigilance system and appoint an individual qualified person for pharmacovigilance who is responsible for oversight of that system.
+The holder of a MA must establish and maintain a pharmacovigilance system and appoint an individual qualified person for pharmacovigilance

+(QPPV) who is responsible for the establishment and maintenance of that system, and oversees the safety profiles of medicinal products and any emerging safety concerns.
 Key obligations include expedited reporting of suspected serious adverse reactions and submission of periodic safety update reports, or PSURs.